 - Single-speed pool pumps are not as expensive or difficult to install as they sound.

 - They do not require you to change the head and motor on your pool pump as often as traditional double-speed pumps do.

 - They’re not really “energy-efficient” because they require you to push more water than if you used a variable-speed pump.

 - Single-speed pool pumps are great for reducing noise, power consumption, and carbon footprint.

-- Variable speed pumps allow you to run the pump at a low speed for most of the day and then increase to full speed when it gets really hot.
+- Variable-speed pumps allow you to run the pump at a low speed for most of the day and then increase it to full speed when it gets really hot.

 - These pumps can be controlled remotely.

 - With variable-speed pumps, you can increase or decrease your flow rate at any time, which means less time spent standing around.

 - Variable-speed pumps are more expensive than fixed-speed models, but they are much more powerful and reliable.